top of page

 • 1 min read

-Of holding hands and climbing the sandbar,
+Of holding hands and climbing the sand bar

-The thermos of hot Ovaltine you shared,
+The thermos of hot Ovaltine we share

-Perhaps one day you will read this memoir.
+Perhaps one day you will read this memoir

 Recent Posts